-Marcela Howell, president and CEO of In Our Own Voice: National Black Women's Reproductive Justice Agenda, says that anti-abortion folks who will pass or enforce bans post-Roe will ultimately be forcing pregnancy, particularly for people who don’t have the resources to get out of state or and who don’t self-manage their abortions at home.
+Marcela Howell, president and CEO of In Our Own Voice: National Black Women's Reproductive Justice Agenda, says that anti-abortion folks who will pass or enforce bans post-Roe will essentially be forcing pregnancy, particularly for people who don’t have the resources to get out of state or and who don’t self-manage their abortions at home.

-This won’t be the first time pregnant people — in particular, Black pregnant people — will find themselves in extreme peril in America, due to being forced to carry pregnancies. “[If we’d passed the WHPA] it would tell people they are in control of their own bodies and can decide whether to carry a pregnancy to term,” Howell says.
+This won’t be the first time pregnant people — in particular, Black pregnant people — will find themselves in extreme peril due to being forced to carry pregnancies. “[If we’d passed the WHPA] it would tell people they are in control of their own bodies and can decide whether to carry a pregnancy to term,” Howell says.
 “Historically Black women during slavery faced mandated pregnancy — I would say mandated motherhood, except those children were taken away from them and sold.
 They had no control over their own bodies, [and] that’s essentially what some of the very conservative politicians want to do… control women and their bodies and their families.”

 Harris notes that she’s been working for years to elevate the issue of maternal mortality in a way that includes dealing with racial bias in healthcare.
 She points to wins that will help families, mothers, and parents, like expanded Medicaid coverage postpartum.
 She also convened the first Cabinet meeting to discuss what more can be done to support maternal health and families.
 Harris also mentioned the Administration's fight for paid family leave and expansion of the child tax credit.

 While that work is important, none of it will be enough to stop the need for abortions, experts say — despite what anti-abortion folks may argue.
 (For instance, some say that having supports like free diapers and safe haven laws will eliminate the need for abortion, which medical experts note is categorically untrue.
-Refinery29 reached out to Americans United for Life, and did not hear back by press time).
+Refinery29 reached out to Americans United for Life about this, and did not hear back by press time).